“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 Most people in marketing will be familiar with the quote above, or a version of it.
 It’s generally attributed to John Wanamaker (1838-1922), a successful American merchant regarded today as a pioneer in both sales and marketing; Wanamaker opened one of the first and most successful department stores in the U.S. which eventually became part of Macy’s.

 While today we tend to recall this quote affectionately and humorously, it does point back to a time (not very long ago at all…) when one of the key criticisms of marketing (not just the advertising part of the equation) was that it was difficult to prove how and when it had worked.
-With the advent of ABM and the technological tools at our disposal to identify, target, track and measure individuals through personalised engagement, the idea of not understanding where your marketing budget has gone is a thing of the past.
+With the creation of ABM and the technological tools at our disposal to identify, target, track and measure individuals through personalized engagement, the idea of not understanding where your marketing budget has gone is a thing of the past.
 It also takes away one of the key ‘sticks’ that sales used to beat marketing with.

 One of the reasons ABM has proven so wildly popular over the last half-decade is its transparency and visibility.
-Because it’s clear to show how ABM is working and what results it’s getting, it helps unify teams behind a common aim.
+Because it’s clear to show how ABM is working and what results it’s getting, it helps unify teams behind a common goal.
 Put very quickly and broadly, the benefits of ABM include:

 - Increased revenue

 - Enhanced loyalty

 - Improved ability to convert the high-value customers

 But perhaps the greatest benefit to be seen from ABM is the long-awaited closer relationship between sales and marketing.
 These two departments, which are of course supposed to work hand-in-glove, have in far too many companies through business history been either distrusting or actively hostile to one another.
 So many opportunities have gone missing along the way either because the marketing department didn’t listen to ear-on-the-ground insight and experience from the sales teams, or the sales team didn’t take proper notice of what the marketing department were doing, and lost any relevant or timely advantage.